Student Computing Handbook

 When you first sit down at a machine, you will be prompted for your user name and password.
 This is the same user name and password that you will use for all other university systems, including email.
 You should ensure that you keep this password to yourself and do not share it with others.

 Once logged in, you will be presented with a graphical desktop environment.
-This will be different depending on whether you are using a Mac or Linux machine.
 If you are not already familiar with the desktop environment you should spend some time exploring the menus, available applications etc. so that you know your way around.

 Under Linux you can browse around the file system using the Nautilus file manager.
 Just double click on the home icon on the desktop, and you will see the contents of your home directory on the network.
 You can also look through the contents of the local file system on the computer's hard disk via the computer icon.
 When using the file manager, you may find it useful to switch to list mode (click on View -> View as List).